-4.1 Annual Evaluation
+4.1 Bi-Annual Evaluation and Goal Setting Sessions

-The performance of all managers covered by this plan shall be evaluated at least annually.
-Any performance-driven pay changes will be based on the outcome of an annual evaluation of the managers' overall job performance.
+The performance of all managers covered by this plan shall be evaluated at least bi-annually.
+Any performance-driven pay changes will be based on the outcome of an annual evaluation of the managers' overall job performance or based on the goal setting session.
 The City Manager, or department director, in the case of a first or second tier manager, will take into consideration the manager's self-evaluation as well as peer and/or staff evaluations in preparing the final performance evaluation.
 The results of the final evaluation must support any performance-driven pay change.